 Creepy, cuddly, Halloween-y crochet projects #Do It Yourself#crochet#Halloween#toys October 31 | Megan Finley meggyfin Photo by Flickr member Dull-roar I've noticed a few Halloween-y crochet projects that have been uploaded to our Flickr pool recently.
 Thanks to Offbeat Homie Dull-roar for showing us her creepy cuddly crocheted version of Penny Arcade's Tiny Bat to our Flickr pool!
 Dull-roar explained, "I used a pattern from FreshStitches called Igor the Tiny Bat and made some mods."
 If you want to learn the few tweaks it takes to turn Igor the Bat into your own Tiny Bat, head over here.
 If you want to see more Halloween-friendly crochet projects, keep peeping… Photo by Flickr member Morgwnmakespeace Speaking of peeping, here's Morgwnmakespeace's tiny crocheted Purple People Eater.
 I asked her to tell me more about this cuddly monster and she explained: I LOVE purple people eaters so I was brushing up on my amigurumi a couple of weeks ago and thought I should get into the Halloween spirit by making one.
 I didn't follow a pattern, he's just all yarn and felt.
 And his name is Sheb.
 Photo by Flickr member Morgwnmakespeace And another Halloween craft from Morgwnmakespeace — This one looks simple enough and super spooky, just black ribbon + embroidery hoop + lace doiley + cheap plastic ring spider!
 So, do YOU guys have crocheted Halloween goodness that you're holding back from us?
 Leave links or photos or ideas in the comments.
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Megan Finley Megan Finley is the Associate Publisher and Editorial Overlord.
-When she's not slaving away for the Empire, she's sharing her dork side on her own blog. @meganfinley @meggyfin PREVIOUS Make a holiday wreath out of a ceiling medallion NEXT Haunted horror-themed house in Seattle Toggle comments [ 1 ] Love the tiny bat!
+When she's not slaving away for the Empire, she's sharing her dork side on her own blog. @meganfinley @meggyfin PREVIOUS Halloween costumes for kids who use wheelchairs NEXT Creative ways to prevent post-Halloween over-indulgence Show/Hide comments [ 1 ] Love the tiny bat!
 He's adorbs.
-I haven't crocheted any Halloween amigurumi, but I have made a few cat hats with matching gloves to go with it (as Halloween costumes): http://ravel.me/SneakyFoxeh/rk3 http://ravel.me/SneakyFoxeh/ck 0 agree Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked * Comment Notify me of follow-up comments by email.
-No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+I haven't crocheted any Halloween amigurumi, but I have made a few cat hats with matching gloves to go with it (as Halloween costumes): http://ravel.me/SneakyFoxeh/rk3 http://ravel.me/SneakyFoxeh/ck Reply Join the conversation Cancel Reply Your email address will not be published.
+Required fields are marked * Comment Participate in this conversation via e-mail No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
-Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
-Our comments are not the place to pimp your website.
-If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.